MicrosoftDocs/win32/desktop-src/P2PSdk/creating-a-group-chat-application.md

 ---
-Description: 'This topic provides relevant code samples for the major steps of developing a chat application with the Peer Grouping API, providing a context for each API call.' ms.assetid: '47bb8606-0b7b-4e71-9d6f-c400d6a82e43'
+Description: This topic provides relevant code samples for the major steps of developing a chat application with the Peer Grouping API, providing a context for each API call. ms.assetid: 47bb8606-0b7b-4e71-9d6f-c400d6a82e43
-title: Creating a Group Chat Application
+title: Creating a Group Chat Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Group Chat Application